ESG related risks

 Environmental issues and climate change

 Environmental issues and climate change are factors that are expected to have a mid- and long-term effect on Sampo Group’s businesses.
 Climate-related risks can be categorised into physical risks and transition risks.
-Physical risks can be classified further into long-term weather changes (chronic risks) and extreme weather events such as storms, floods, or droughts (acute risks).
-Transition risks refer to risks arising from the shift to a low-carbon economy, such as changes in technology, legislation, and consumer sentiment.
+Physical risks can be further classified into long-term weather changes (chronic risks) and extreme weather events such as storms, floods, or droughts (acute risks).
+Transition risks refer to risks arising from the shift to a low carbon economy, for example changes in technology, legislation, and consumer sentiment.